Gambling Act 2005

 Statement of Principles

-Section 349 of The Gambling Act 2005 requires that every local authority publish a Statement of the Principles that it proposes to apply when exercising its functions under the Act.
+Section 349 of The Gambling Act 2005 requires that every local authority publish a Statement of the Principles that it proposes to apply when exercising its functions under the Gambling Act 2005.
 The Act also requires that the local authority review its policy at least every 3 years.
 The statement must also be reviewed from time to time and any amended parts re-consulted upon.
 The statement must then be re-published.
-The current 3 year period requires us to publish our revised policy by 3 January 2022 with it coming into force on 31 January 2022.
+Ribble Valley Borough Council consulted widely before finalising and publishing its Statement of Principles.
+Our consultation took place between 6 September 2024 and 24 October 2024.
+At the full Council meeting on 10 December 2024, members approved the revised Statement of Principles 2025-2028.

 Local Authority responsibilities